Dorcas response to crisis in Ukraine

 Damage to civilian infrastructure has left hundreds of thousands of people without electricity, gas or water.
 Hundreds of homes and public buildings have been damaged or destroyed, while bridges and roads damaged by shelling have left some communities cut off.

-Dorcas staff in Uzhgorod (Zakarpattia oblast, bordering Slovakia), which lies outside the war zone, report that basic food items are not in stock and that food prices have increased dramatically over the past few days.
+Dorcas staff in Oezjhorod (Zakarpattia oblast, bordering Slovakia), which lies outside the war zone, report that basic food items are not in stock and that food prices have increased dramatically over the past few days.
 In Eastern Ukraine, there are reports of food shortages in Kramatorsk (Donetsk oblast) because most supplies there came from Kharkiv, which is now effectively cut off.

 Ferenc Katko, Country Director Ukraine: ‘On behalf of the people in Ukraine and on behalf of my Dorcas colleagues in Ukraine, I would like to thank you for your donation.
 We really appreciate your involvement and your contribution to humanitarian aid.’